ops4j/org.ops4j.pax.exam2/README.md

 Run build with integration tests

-    mvn -P itest clean install
+    mvn -Pdefault,itest clean install

 ## Releases

 Releases go to Maven Central.

-The current release of Pax Exam is 2.4.0.
+The current release of Pax Exam is 2.6.0.

 ## Issue Tracking